What is Self-Talk?

 Developing positive self-talk isn’t easy, and many people struggle when they first embark on this element of their personal development journey.

-You see, our brains have a negativity bias - our attention and memory are automatically focused on negative things much more often than neutral or positive ones.
+You see, our brains have a solid negativity bias.
+Our attention and memory are automatically focused on negative things much more often than neutral or positive ones.

-We’re wired to go back to the past and remember all the times when we made mistakes, had unwanted behaviors or negative performances.
+We’re wired to go back to the past and remember all the times we made mistakes or behaved in ways we don't like.

 Instead, you reframe how you perceive things and you keep your negativity bias under control.